Care Level: I'm Easy

 Over the next 1-2 weeks, keep the pots consistently moist and place them in a bright area out of direct sunlight.

-To transplant into a garden container or the garden bed, water your plant the night before.
-Dig the hole twice as wide as the grower pot and the same depth as the grower pot (not deeper).
-Remove the plant and center in the spot.
-Add rooting hormone around the roots of the plant.
+To transplant into a garden bed, water your plant the night before.
+Cultivate the soil to an 8-10 inch depth.
+Dig the hole twice as wide as the grower pot and the same depth (not deeper).
+Remove the sage and center in the hole.
 Water in the hole and let drain.
-If you have clay soils, add composted leaves, to enhance the soil consistency.
+Add organic compost mixed with your native soil and mix.
 Fill around the plant and up to the top of its soil line.
 Tamp down with your hands to remove any air pockets.
-Water again around the drip line.
+Water again around the drip line, then mulch up to the drip line of the plant to help retain moisture.
+Keep his soil moist as it gets established.
+He can take bouts of drought after he's established.

 Follow us @livelyroot & show us your #livelyroot plants